-Many organisations have adopted some form of cloud computing.
+Many organizations have adopted some form of cloud computing.
 Most are using public cloud providers of some sort to archive data, helping ensure sufficient space in their production systems.
 Many others also are utilising public cloud providers for secondary copies of backup and storage for tape replacement.

-So exactly what happens when a large organisation migrates most, if not allof its data, from a traditional "earthbound" data centre into the cloud?
+So exactly what happens when a large organisation migrates most, if not all of its data, from a traditional “earthbound” data centre into the cloud?
 It requires more than just copying loads of files from one disc to another, because it also involves the collaborative assistance of every division and department of the organisation.

 Take the Singapore Institute of Technology (SIT), for instance.
 Currently headquartered at an interim campus on the island-state, SIT also has five satellite campuses, one at each of Singapore’s five polytechnics.
 As a fairly young university looking forward to its new permanent campus to be completed in about five years’ time, the university already is facing the challenge of growing demands for data storage and processing.

 So how does the university’s operations manager deal with a constantly growing demand for storage and processing, at an interim campus with a data centre near its full capacity for rack space, power and air-conditioning needs?